-Here are 25 of the top real estate videos, and tips that can make yours shine.
+Here are 25 of the top videos from real estate video marketing companies and other realty professionals:

 1. Add Narration to Your Home Tour – NextEdgeVideo